Rise of the Tomb Raider: Plot

-Upon reaching a valley of hot springs, Lara discovers that Jacob is the leader of its inhabitants, the Remnants, and that they are descendants of the Prophet's followers.
+After reaching a valley of hot springs, Lara discovers that Jacob is the leader of its inhabitants, the Remnants, and that they are descendants of the Prophet's followers.
 Trinity repeatedly attacks the Remnant, justifying the slaughter as God's will.
 However, Lara discovers that Ana suffers a terminal illness and is seeking the Divine Source to cure herself.
 Jacob warns Lara that the Divine Source is real but not what she expects it to be.
 Lara remains undeterred and sets out to find the Atlas, an artifact that shows the way to Kitezh.
 Sofia, Jacob's daughter, warns Lara of the Deathless Ones, the immortal guardians of Kitezh.
 Lara finds the Atlas located in the archives beneath the ruins of a Cathedral, and is later reunited with Jonah, who was found by the Remnant and brought to the valley.
 After Lara discovers the path to Kitezh, Trinity forces return to the valley, take the Atlas and capture Jonah.
 Lara returns to the Gulag to find Jonah, but Konstantin mortally wounds him.
 Lara brings Jonah to Jacob, who heals him.
 Upon witnessing Jonah's rapid recovery, Lara realizes that Jacob is the Prophet, given immortality by the Divine Source.

 With Trinity advancing on the glacier looming over Kitezh, Lara is forced to enter the city on a dangerous path.
 Reading journals written by a Trinity agent, Lara realizes the truth of Jacob's warning: the Divine Source bestows immortality to any who look upon it at the cost of their soul, which is stored in the Source to prevent their death.
 Trinity breaks through the ice and enters the chamber that houses the Divine Source.
 With aid from Sofia and the Remnant, Lara battles her way through Trinity towards the chamber.
 Konstantin ambushes Lara, but she mortally wounds him.
 Before he dies, Konstantin reveals that Lara's father did not commit suicide but was assassinated by Trinity.
 Lara enters the chamber but Ana has already retrieved the Divine Source.
 Jacob and Lara try to reason with Ana to no avail.
 As the Deathless Ones close in, Ana activates the Divine Source but is overwhelmed by its power, giving Lara a chance to pick it up and smash it to pieces, causing the Deathless Ones to perish.
 Jacob's immortality is lost, but he is happy his time has finally come.
 He assures Lara she has made a difference and peacefully disintegrates.